unzii98/AIDD-30-DAYS-CHALLENGE/task 3/read.md

 🛠 Google Antigravity – agent-first IDE for coding with Gemini 3

 💻 Gemini CLI – terminal tool for workflows, commands, and code generation

+✨ Reflection

+Learning about Gemini 3.0 showed me how rapidly AI is evolving.
+I realized that Gemini 3.0 is not just a normal upgrade — it brings smarter reasoning, better coding support, stronger multimodal understanding, and new developer tools that make work easier and faster.
+This task helped me understand how these improvements can enhance real-world problem-solving, automation, and development workflows, making AI an even more powerful assistant for students and developers.